marwan-belgueddab/homelab/ansible_proxmox_management/roles/pve_update_hosts/README.md

 # pve_update_hosts

-This role updates all packages on the target proxmox hosts.
+This role updates all packages on the target hosts.

 ## Purpose

-This role ensures that your proxmox hosts are up-to-date, enhancing security and providing the latest software features.
+This role ensures that your hosts are up-to-date, enhancing security and providing the latest software features.

 ## Tasks Performed

 1. Upgrade all installed packages to their latest versions.
+2. Reboot the host(s) if it detects that a reboot is needed by the host.

 ## Variables
 This role uses no specific variables.
 However, it depends on the system's package manager.